-When a person suffers from an addiction to morphine, detoxification is only the first step in recovery.
+When a person suffers from an addiction, detoxification is only the first step in recovery.
 Once detoxed, the person afflicted by addiction will need intensive treatment and rehabilitation to prevent relapse.

 At Detox Plus UK, we are experts in treating all forms of drug and alcohol addiction.
 We offer a compassionate, caring and highly professional approach.

 We understand how hopeless addiction can feel and how powerless family and friends feel.
 At Detox Plus UK, we offer highly qualified and skilled professionals and the latest highly effective addiction treatment methods.